 Can Kiribatian nationals stay in Europe longer than 90 days?

 Passport holders from the Republic of Kiribati can stay in the Schengen Area for up to 90 days per 180-day period.
-This is so in 2020 under the visa waiver program, where they can enter Europe just by presenting their passport, as well as under the ETIAS, from 2021, onwards.
+This is so in 2020 under the visa waiver program, where they can enter Europe just by presenting their passport, as well as under the ETIAS, from late 2022 onwards.

 Nevertheless, since not all European countries belong to the Schengen Area, a Kiribatian citizen who wishes to remain in Europe for more than 90 days, has the option to spend 90 days in a European non-Schengen Nation after having spend 90 days in a Schengen member country.